shundhammer/qdirstat/README.md

 - All numbers displayed human readable -- e.g., 34.4 MB instead of 36116381
   Bytes.

+- In the tree, also displaying the exact byte size as the context menu (right click).

 - Each tree level uses another color for that percent bar so you can easily compare subdirectories even if some of them are opened in the tree.